isc-projects/kea/doc/guide/dhcp4-srv.rst

        // "plain" subnets and shared networks.
 It is perfectly valid to mix
        // them in the same configuration file.
        //
-       // This is regular subnet.
-It's not part of any shared-network.
+       // This is a regular subnet.
+It's not part of any shared network.
        "subnet4": [
            {
                "subnet": "192.0.3.0/24",